 This thread started as a question from one of our readers about how to change his Hotmail / Outlook.com / Microsoft Mail password across multiple devices he owns.
 The original question is shown below:

 I would like to change the Hotmail password in my computer.
 I also own a nice Galaxy Android phone which runs the Outlook.com application.
 Could you provide some information about how can i modify my account login info without losing access to my inbox, which is critical for me.

 Few years ago, Microsoft re-branded their Hotmail web email service and introduced Outlook.com.Still many of us stick to our beloved Hotmail email address, when using Outlook.com.

 In this post we’ll answer the question from our reader, as well as provide additional processes to reset your Hotmail login info in Windows and iOS devices.
 This is particularly important due to increasing amount of attempts to hijack 3rd party web email accounts.
 It’s a good practice to modify your web email credentials every couple months.

 Important Note for Android users: As of February 2019, The Outlook.com app on mobile still doesn’t support Microsoft account login password modification and resets.
 Hence you should first modify your credentials from the Outlook.com site which you can easily access from your device browser (Edge, IE, Firefox, Chrome, Safari).
 The entire process is detailed in the next section.

 In this section we’ll learn how you can replace your Microsoft credentials.

-Please be aware that the Microsoft account password is needed not only for Hotmail, but also for Skype, Microsoft Office 365 online and other Microsoft web services.
+Please be aware that the Microsoft account password is needed not only for Hotmail, but also for Skype, Skype for Business, Microsoft Office 365 online and other Microsoft web services.